qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 Other relevant buttons are still inactive, but will become active when we start interacting with our new data.

-You will also notice in the :guilabel:`Layers` pane the layer :kbd:`school_layer` symbol now has the pencil icon, indicating the layer is in edit mode.
+Notice that the layer ``school_layer`` in the :guilabel:`Layers` panel now has the pencil icon, indicating that it is in edit mode.

 * Click on the |capturePolygon| button to begin digitizing our school fields.